-An introductory course in human nutrition for the culinary arts student, food service management student, and food service professional.
+An introductory course in human nutrition for the culinary arts student and food service professional.
 The course content focuses on the science of human nutrition as it relates to personal health, food preparation, menu planning, recipe modification, and the marketing of nutritious menu items within a commercial or institutional food service setting.